-- 1.2 The use of the internet as a tool to develop teaching, learning and administration has become an integral part of school and home life.
+- 1.1 This Digital Safety Policy sets out the roles, responsibilities and procedures for the acceptable, safe, and responsible use of all digital and communication technologies, including the use of school based devices, the internet, email, instant messaging and other social networking technologies and mobile phones and games, to safeguard adults and pupils.
+It details how the school will provide support and guidance to parents and the wider community (where appropriate) for the safe and responsible use of these technologies.
+It also explains procedures for any unacceptable use or misuse of these technologies by adults or pupils. - 1.2 The use of the internet as a tool to develop teaching, learning and administration has become an integral part of school and home life.
 There are always going to be risks with using any form of communication which lies within the public domain.
 Therefore, it is imperative that there are clear rules, procedures and guidelines to minimise those risks whilst pupils use these technologies.
-These risks include: - Being vulnerable to inappropriate contact from strangers; - Cyber-bullying; - Illegal activities of downloading or copying any copyright materials and filesharing via the internet or mobile devices; - Issues with spam and other inappropriate email; - Online content which is abusive, offensive, or pornographic; - The use of social media to encourage extremism; and - Viruses. - 1.3 It is also important that staff are clear about the procedures, for example only contacting pupils about homework via a school email address or the school's Virtual Learning Environment (VLE), such as Firefly, not via personal emails. - 1.4 Whilst we endeavour to safeguard and mitigate against all risks, we will never be able to completely eliminate them all.
+These risks include: - Being vulnerable to inappropriate contact from strangers; - Cyber-bullying; - Illegal activities of downloading or copying any copyright materials and file-sharing via the internet or mobile devices; - Issues with spam and other inappropriate email; - Online content which is abusive, offensive, or pornographic; - The use of social media to encourage extremism; and - Viruses. - 1.3 It is also important that staff are clear about the procedures, for example only contacting pupils about homework via a school email address or the school's Virtual Learning Environment (VLE), such as Firefly, not via personal emails. - 1.4 Whilst we endeavour to safeguard and mitigate against all risks, we will never be able to completely eliminate them all.
 Any incidents that may come to our notice will be dealt with quickly and according to the school's policies to ensure the school continues to protect pupils. - 1.5 It is the duty of the school to ensure that pupils, teachers, administrative staff and visitors are protected from potential harm whilst they are on school premises. - 1.6 The involvement of pupils and parents is also vital to the successful use of digital technologies.
 This policy thus also aims to inform how parents and pupils are part of the procedures and how pupils are educated to be safe and responsible users so that they can make good judgments about information they see, find and use.

-2.0 Aims of this policy
+2 Aims of this Policy

-- To ensure the safeguarding of all pupils within the school by detailing appropriate and acceptable use of all online and digital technologies. - To outline the roles and responsibilities of all pupils, staff and parents. - To ensure all pupils, staff and parents are clear about procedures for misuse of any online technologies.

-To develop links with parents and the wider community to ensure continued awareness of online technologies.
+- To ensure the safeguarding of all pupils within the school by detailing appropriate and acceptable use of all online and digital technologies. - To outline the roles and responsibilities of all pupils, staff and parents. - To ensure all pupils, staff and parents are clear about procedures for misuse of any online technologies. - To develop links with parents and the wider community to ensure continued awareness of online technologies.

-3.0 Pupils
+3 Pupils